cisnlp/Taxi1500/README.md

 ## Introduction
-This  repository contains information about the Taxi1500 dataset and code for evaluation and processing.
+This repository contains the publicly available portion of the Taxi1500 dataset, scripts for processing the data, and evaluation code.

 Taxi1500 is a dataset for evaluating the cross-lingual generalization ability of multilingual pre-trained language models.
-It contains a sentence classification task with 6 topics and covers 1502 typologically diverse languages spanning 112 language families.
+It introduces a sentence classification task with 6 topics and covers 1502 typologically diverse languages spanning 112 language families.

 For a full description of the dataset, please refer to our [paper](https://arxiv.org/abs/2305.08487).

 ## Dataset
 - Taxi1500 is developed based on the [PBC](https://aclanthology.org/L14-1215/) and [1000Langs](https://github.com/ehsanasgari/1000Langs) corpora.
-- Taxi1500 proposes a sentence classification task with 6 topics in 1502 languages.
-The 6 topics are:
+- An overview of the topics is provided as follows with a description for each topic.

 | topic | definition |
 |----------|----------|